-Why a Customer Friendly Refund Policy is Essential for Your Business (in Germany)!
+3 Reasons why a Customer Friendly Refund Policy is Essential for Your Business in Germany!

 The emotional burden of refunding

-Refunding is the morning cleaning after a party of the online business.
-No matter how much effort you put to avoid this task, you have to do it at some point and you will hate it.
+The morning cleaning after a party and refunding a product from your online business are quite similiar.
+Because no matter how much effort you put into avoid this task, you have to do it at some point, and you will hate it.
 It's hard not to feel it as some kind of personal attack when someone wants their money back for a product you so meticulously chose, designed, or even crafted.

 Let's assume you are starting from scratch to sell your products online.
 You have a lot to think about like for example selling through Amazon or at your own online shop? and who in Germany is buying from foreign online shops?.
 But most importantly you have to think about how to make your target group buy your products and here is why especially in the beginning a customer-friendly return policy is crucial.